Benign prostatic hyperplasia

 These drugs decrease prostate-specific antigen (PSA) levels, which may mask the presence of prostate cancer.
 To resolve this problem, doctors calculate PSA levels in men taking these drugs by doubling the PSA values.
 This doubling equation helps provide an accurate measurement.
 The FDA advises doctors that an increase in PSA (even if it’s in a normal range) while taking this drug may indicate the presence of prostate cancer.

-A matter of controversial debate is whether 5-ARIs help protect against prostate cancer.
-Some studies have suggested that 5-ARIs may lower a man’s risk for developing prostate cancer.
-However, based on other studies, the FDA advises that these drugs may actually increase the risk for being diagnosed with high-grade aggressive types of prostate cancer.
-At this time, 5-ARIs are not approved for prostate cancer prevention.
+A controversial matter is whether 5-ARIs help protect against prostate cancer.
+Studies have suggested that 5-ARIs lower a man’s overall risk for developing prostate cancer.
+However, based on these studies, the FDA advises that these drugs may actually increase the risk of developing high-grade aggressive types of prostate cancer.
+A 2013 study reported that 5-ARI therapy neither increases nor decreases the risk of death from prostate cancer.
+The 5-ARIs are not approved for prostate cancer prevention.
 Men who take these drugs for BPH should discuss this issue with their doctors.
 The FDA recommends that doctors rule out other urologic conditions, including prostate cancer, that may mimic BPH before prescribing 5-ARIs for BPH treatment.

 Anticholinergic drugs, also called antimuscarinics, such as tolterodine (Detrol) may be helpful for some patients.
 For treatment of BPH, they may be prescribed either alone or in combination with an alpha-blocker drug.